saurhkumar/generator-rest-swagger-express/generators/app/templates/crud/SQL/Readme.md

 ### Prerequisites

-- You need a mongoDB up and running.
+- You need a MySQL up and running.
 To do that, use docker
-  You can run it as a [docker](https://hub.docker.com/_/mongo) or install it as a [standalone application](https://www.mongodb.com/try/download/community)
+  You can run it as a [docker](https://hub.docker.com/_/mysql) or install it as a [standalone application](https://www.mysql.com/).
+Note you have to create two additional databases also to run this project.
+There is one docker compose file in test folder docker-compose.yml (`/test/docker-compose.yml`), you can use it to run and create the docker image with the required databases.
+If you want to use the cloud database, then change the setting in the default.json (`/config/default.json`)
   Note: In your local setup, by default service will connect to the test database.
 To see the database name and database authentication details see default.json file
 - Node.js > v14 needed.
 You can get it [here](https://nodejs.org/en/download/)
 - Better install mocha on global level `npm install --global mocha`